Ghost Rider (2007 film): Accolades

 The film was nominated for one Razzie Award for Nicolas Cage as Golden Raspberry Award for Worst Actor.
 The film was also nominated for Best Horror Film at the Saturn Awards.

 Sequel

 A sequel, entitled Spirit of Vengeance, was released on February 17, 2012.
 Cage reprised his role as Johnny Blaze and also portrayed Johnny Blaze in his Ghost Rider form.
 Crank filmmakers Mark Neveldine and Brian Taylor directed the film.
 The film received worse reviews than its predecessor, but was still a financial success.

 When asked about a potential third film, Cage said that it could happen, but without his involvement.
 In 2013 the rights reverted to Marvel Studios, effectively cancelling plans for a third film.
 The Robbie Reyes version of the Ghost Rider later appeared in the TV series Agents of S.H.I.E.L.D., set in the Marvel Cinematic Universe.
+Another incarnation of the Johnny Blaze version of Ghost Rider will appear in a self-titled film in the Marvel Cinematic Universe portayed by Ryan Gosling.

 In popular culture

 Craig Ferguson, former host of The Late Late Show, has mentioned that his robot skeleton sidekick Geoff Peterson was inspired by Cage's portrayal of Ghost Rider in this film and its sequel.